+--------------------------------------------------------------+

 What major open source AI repos actually use.

-This report reads directly from data/run-2026-03-29-methodology-v5 and summarizes the current stack choices across the project’s final GitHub AI set.
+This report reads directly from data/run-2026-03-31-publication-v8 and summarizes the current stack choices across the project’s final GitHub AI set.

 Study frame: GitHub-only, public, non-fork, non-archived, active within 1 month, and at least 1,000 stars.
 Published stack edges come from manifests, SBOMs, bounded import fallback, repo identity, and reviewed README fallback when an included repo would otherwise remain unmapped.